mitosisgg/ADS507_FinalProject/README.md

 Organizations often struggle with accessing and querying complex database schemas efficiently.
 Data scientists and analysts spend significant time understanding database structures and writing SQL queries.
 This project implements a natural language to SQL solution using GPT-4 and RAG (Retrieval Augmented Generation) to allow users to query the Harvard Atlas Country Profiles database using simple English questions.

 ## Application Description
 This application serves as an intelligent SQL query generator that leverages GPT-4 and database schema introspection.
 It enables users to interact with the Harvard Atlas database through natural language queries, which are then converted into accurate SQL statements.
-The system maintains two databases:
+The system maintains one database:

 harvard_db: Contains the actual country profile data
-schema_db: Stores metadata about harvard_db's structure for context enhancement

 ## RAG Implementation
 The RAG approach in this project works by: